smadi2512/place-picker/README.md

 - **React** (hooks: useState, useRef, useEffect, useCallback)
 - **React Portals** for modal rendering
+- **Optimistic UI Updates** for select/unselect places with rollback
 - **Geolocation API** to get the user's current location for sorting with a default order if permission is denied
 - **JavaScript (ES6+)**
 - **CSS3/Styling**